 In March 2019, AMJV initiated the process of designating a focal landscape in Virginia to help direct and concentrate our work in the state.
-Through a process that included consultation with numerous state and federal agency and non-profit partners and the review of their existing spatial data and designated priority areas, the Blue Ridge Highlands was identified as the region with the highest potential for establishing a focal landscape.
+Through a process that included consultation with numerous state and federal agency and non-profit partners and the review of their existing spatial data and designated priority areas, the Virginia Highlands was identified as the region with the highest potential for establishing a focal landscape.
 Criteria that were taken into consideration included established partners already working in the region, importance to priority bird species, a mix of public and private lands, and the extent and condition of remaining forest cover.
-Over the next three months, AMJV facilitated two stakeholder meetings with partners working in the region, which resulted in a finalized boundary of the focal landscape encompassing 2.2 million acres.

 Virginia Department of Wildlife Resources is the lead partner for this focal landscape.
 Other partners include: